MUHAMMADBILAL7705/WA/README.md

 ## Notes

-- The application uses semantic search, so queries don't need to match product names exactly
+- The application uses Google's Gemini AI model for natural language understanding and response generation
-- The vector similarity threshold can be adjusted in the code for more or less strict matching
+- Queries can be written in natural language
-- The bot uses the all-MiniLM-L6-v2 model for sentence embeddings
+- The bot maintains a friendly, helpful tone in responses